baselime/docs/quick-start.md

 If you do not see any data in the Baselime UI or using the baselime tail command within seconds of completing the above steps, something went wrong.
 Please [contact us](mailto:support@baselime.io).
 !!!

+!!!
+If you want to disconnect your AWS Account from Baselime, delete the CloudFormation stack it creates in your account.
+Baselime will delete the resources it created in your account, including the CloudWatch logs subscription filters.
+A few resources will remain, such as the Baselime IAM role and the S3 bucket where all the telemetry data lives.
+!!!

 ---

 ## Step 4: Explore your data